-UI Element Description Last Run Status The status of the last run.
-Valid options are: • Finished properly - The task finished running with no errors. • Finished (errors occurred) - The task finished running; however, there may be some errors in the task reports (for example, the traceroute server may report "progress aborted" for a WebTrace request).
+UI Element Description Last Run Status Finished properly - The task finished running with no errors.
+Finished (errors occurred) - The task finished running; however, there may be some errors in the task reports (for example, the traceroute server may report "progress aborted" for a WebTrace request).
 Check the relevant WebTrace log files for further information on the errors encountered.
-For details on log files, see "Log Files" on page 113. • Failed to start - The task failed to start running. • Terminated unexpectedly - The task failed during the run. • Error: Aborted - The task was aborted. • Aborted (timeout) - The task timed-out and stopped running. • End status is not set - The task has not run yet, therefore no end status is available. • n/a - Run status is not applicable for the task, for example, if the application is inactive.
+For details on log files, see "Log Files" on page 128.
+Failed to start - The task failed to start running.
+Terminated unexpectedly - The task failed during the run.
+Error: Aborted - The task was aborted.
+Aborted (timeout) - The task timed-out and stopped running.
+End status is not set - The task has not run yet, therefore no end status is available. n/a - Run status is not applicable for the task, for example, if the application is inactive.
 Last Run Time The time of the last run.
 Last Run Duration The duration of the last run.

-Chapter 9: Business Transaction Flows
+Chapter 8: Business Transaction Flows